 Low Carb Sweet Potato Casserole – a tasty and lightened up version of the classic comforting side dish perfect for any Thanksgiving holiday table.
 Best of all, it’s healthy and easy to make with a crunchy pecan topping that is sugar free, keto & paleo-friendly.

-Just like my slow cooker sweet potato casserole, this one is also gluten free, grain free and dairy free.
+Just like my slow cooker sweet potato casserole, this keto sweet potato casserole is also gluten free, grain free and dairy free.

-Low carb sweet potato casserole is also sugar free so it’s diabetic-friendly and can fit into a ketogenic and paleo diet.
+Plus, this low carb sweet potato casserole is also sugar free so it’s diabetic-friendly and can fit into a low carb keto diet.
 And the best part?
 This healthy sweet potato casserole can be made ahead of time the night before to save you extra time and stress on the big Turkey day.
 You can prep everything ahead and store the casserole in your refrigerator.

 WHAT INGREDIENTS ARE IN A SUGAR FREE SWEET POTATO CASSEROLE?